kiwi0fruit/pandoctools/pandoctools/pandoctools_resolve/README.md

   Inside Pandoctools shell scripts use alias: $resolve

-  Resolves and echoes absolute path to the file by its basename (given with extension).
+  Resolves and echoes Unix style absolute path to the file by its basename (given with extension).
 First searches in %APPDATA%\pandoc\pandoctools (or $HOME/.pandoc/pandoctools), then in Pandoctools module directory:
   <...>/site-packages/pandoctools/sh